The short answer

 What is a Vicar, a Cardinal, or the Pope?

-There are many other names for priests and pastors that have been used throughout history.
+Many other names for priests and pastors have been used throughout history.
 A “vicar” is another general title that can have a specific meaning.
-Literally, a vicar is just someone whose job it is to act for another person, or in place of another person.
-It means something like “deputy”, “representative”, or “vice” as in “vice-principal”, and has the same root as our word “vicarious”.
+Literally, a vicar is someone whose job it is to act for another person, or in place of another person.
+It means something like “deputy,” “representative,” or “vice” as in “vice-principal”.
+It and has the same root as our word “vicarious.”
 The word can be used politically or religiously, but in a religious context, it refers to someone who stands for someone else.
-In a sense, all bishops are literal vicars for Jesus himself, and priests are vicars of the bishops.
+In a sense, all bishops are vicars for Jesus himself, and priests are vicars of the bishops.

-To sum up, a “pastor” is a term that refers to anyone in a Christian group who performs any kind of “shepherding”.
-This term can be used for basically any denomination in almost any context, precisely because it’s a general term.
+To sum up, a “pastor” is a term that refers to anyone in a Christian group who performs any kind of “shepherding.”
+This term can be used by basically any denomination in almost any context, because it’s a general term.

-A “priest” is, however, a type of clergy, and while there are various ranks of clergy (bishops, priests, deacons, etc.) with different functions, what they share in common is the idea that they have a special authority that’s derived from the original apostles, and thence from Christ.
+A “priest” is, however, a type of clergy.
+There are various ranks of clergy (bishops, priests, deacons, et cetera) with different functions, but what they share in common is a special authority derived from the original apostles, who received it from Christ.
 This idea has been generally shared across Christian denominations, whether Orthodox, Catholic, or Protestant.
-All the different terms—“vicar”, “pope”, “cardinal”, “metropolitan”, etc.—are just denomination-specific ways (usually Roman Catholic, Eastern Orthodox, or traditional Anglican) of referring to different types of bishops and priests based on the kinds of jobs they perform.
+All the different terms, such as vicar, pope, cardinal, and metropolitan are denomination-specific ways of referring to different types of bishops and priests based on the kinds of jobs they perform.

 Subscribe